Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 Ferenc Krausz at the Max Planck Institute of Quantum Optics in Germany was measuring the leap electrons take when they jump from energy levels using UV laser pulses.
 He was attempting to measure beyond the Planck time, or the smallest length of time possible according to advanced physics.
 This happens to be 10-43 seconds.
 And how did Ferenc do?
 The jumps took 100 attoseconds, which to give perspective is 10-16 seconds.
 So while he did good, it was not close to the Planck time.
-And what is so special about that anyway?
+But I have been negligent here by not stating the importance of trying to surpass this Planck time.
+What is so special about it anyway?
 (Folger 78).

-According to theory, nothing can happen below the Planck time because it doesn’t exist.
-Einstein’s equation doesn’t help us with this either and that is a part of the problem.
-Relativity and quantum mechanics are difficult to mediate with each other for one talks about the large scale while the other deals with the small.
+According to several scientific theories, nothing can happen below the Planck time because it simply doesn’t exist.
+It's essentially the most basic time unit achievable, from which all events can transpire at multiples of this factor.
+Einstein’s equations don't help us with this and have no alternatives to it and that is a part of the problem.
+Relativity and quantum mechanics are difficult to mediate with each other for one talks about the large scale while the other deals with the small, so getting a consensus is difficult at best.
 But in the 1960’s John Wheeler and Bryce DeWitt found a possible solution: the Wheeler-DeWitt equation.
-It works great to describe reality by successfully merging quantum and relativity but it removes time from it, something that is a hard pill to swallow.
-Still, many feel a universe without time is the best bet (79).
+It works great to describe reality by successfully merging quantum and relativity but at the cost of removing time from the situation, something that is a hard pill to swallow.
+So you either have a Planck time arising from quantum implications but lacking relativistic connections or a merging of two conflicting theories but with no time to consider.
+Neither are really comforting.
+Still, many feel a universe without time is the best bet since the unification of quantum mechanics and relativity has been lacking up to this point (79).

 And they are not the only ones to propose a timeless Universe.
 Julian Barbour proposes that what we see as time is just the passage of moments called “nows.”
 All these “nows” exist all at once in “Platonia” (named after Plato, who was always wondering about the nature of reality).
 It is our passage from one "now” to another that creates the illusion of time.
 Anything that you remember is just a “record” of that particular “now” you experienced in “Platonia,” an arrangement of molecules and nothing more.
 Anything that we use to notate the passage of time like fossils or clocks are just objects is particular “nows.”
 Of course, it should come as no surprise that this idea is completely untestable as of now, so we should treat this with great skepticism (Frank 58, 60).